 35 to 40: severe obesity,

-over 40: morbid obesity.
+Over 40: morbid obesity

 Originating in athletics and sports, the term "coach" is now widely used in almost any field.
 A coach is an expert who instructs others in a particular area, and can work with one or more clients at a time.

-Coaching is the guidance offered to an individual by a coach, which includes the processing and analyzing of data, assessment of the situation and research for possible solutions, and finally, assistance; working closely with the particular individual within a fixed framework in order to help him/her achieve his/her goals, whether in the private or professional sphere.
+Coaching is the guidance offered to an individual by a coach, which includes the processing and analyzing of data, assessment of the situation and research for possible solutions, and finally, practical assistance: working closely with the particular individual within a fixed framework in order to help him/her achieve his/her goals, whether in the private or professional sphere.

 Coaching can be summarized in the following essential points: